Smartdevs17/order_based_swap_contract/README.md

 ### Functions
 - **constructor**: Sets the deployer as the owner and mints the initial supply to the owner.
-- **mint**: Allows the owner to mint additional tokens.

 ### Usage
 1. Deploy the ERC20 token contract.
 2. The deployer will receive the initial supply of tokens.
-3. The owner can mint additional tokens by calling the `mint` function.

 ## OrderBasedSwap